daihocmo/sach-ngoai-ngu/docs/tieng-anh/ngu-phap/word-level/dong-tu/qua-khu-don.md

 -   They did not stay at the party the entire time.
 -   We talked on the phone for thirty minutes.

-A: How long did you wait for them?

--   B: We

--   waited

--   for one hour.

 ### 4\.
 Các thói quen trong quá khứ